the French flag Aristotle

 Aristotle

-Ancient philosophyAristotle (384-322 BC) was a Greek philosopher.
-A disciple of Plato, he distanced himself from his mentor's ideas and founded a school called the Lyceum.
-His thirst for knowledge was immense; he took an interest in various disciplines, including logic, ethics, politics, and physics, and laid the foundations for some of these fields.
-He was also the tutor to Alexander the Great.
-His work had a lasting impact and was transmitted through Arab and later Christian traditions.
+Aristotle (384–322 BC) was a Greek philosopher.
+A disciple of Plato, he broke away from his mentor's ideas and founded a school called the Lyceum.
+His thirst for knowledge was boundless; he turned his hand to a wide range of disciplines, including logic, ethics, politics, and physics, and laid the foundations for several of these fields.
+He was also the tutor of Alexander the Great.
+His work had a lasting impact, transmitted first through the Arab world and later through the Christian tradition.

-The works of Aristotle summarised on this site
+The Works of Aristotle Summarised on This Site

 On the Soul